 This recipe for Royal icing calls for using raw egg whites but I opted to use the pasteurized egg whites.
 I’m always super careful when it comes to food safety.
 Even though egg whites aren’t supposed to contain salmonella or other food-borne illnesses, it is still possible for the yolks to cross-contaminate your egg whites.

-How to Make Royal Icing Using Pasteurized Egg Whites
+How to Make Royal Icing With Pasteurized Egg Whites

-- 6 cups Powder Sugar Start with 6 cups and add more depending on the consistency.
+- 6 cups cups Powder Sugar Start with 6 cups and add more depending on the consistency.

 - 1/2 cup Pasteurized egg whites